Already in school? | Manitoba Student Aid

 Payments are due on both your Canada Student Loan and Manitoba Student Loan six months after you stop going to school full-time.

 If you are a part-time student, payments are due on your Canada Student Loan six months after you stop going to school.
-These loans accumulate interest while you are in school.

 You are also allowed to make payments to either one of your loans while you are in school if you'd like.